-Memory Allocation - The process of assigning memory to jobs by setting up memory partitions or user partitions.
+Vemory Allocation - The process of assigning memory to jobs by setting up memory partitions or user partitions.

-Memory Bank - The logical grouping of memory locations into separate, numbered sets.
+Vemory Bank - The logical grouping of memory locations into separate, numbered sets.
 Different banks can contain the same addresses, but the system can reference each bank independently.
-Allows the memory management option to make possible the use of more than 64K of memory on one system.
-See Addressing Limit.
+Allows the memory management option to make possible he use of more than 64K of memory on one system.
+See Addressng Limit.
 See Memory Management.

-Memory Location - The physical location of a given byte of memory, which is permanently assigned an address relative to the beginning of memory (e.g., address 0 is the first byte of memory).
+Vemory Location - The physical location of a given byte of nemory, which is permanently assigned an address relative to he beginning of memory (e.g., address 0 is the first byte of nemory).

-Memory Management - The technique of organizing memory where you can meet the needs of the operating system, resident programs and several jobs, using several times the amount of memory the CPU can normally address in a way that is transparent to the CPU.
+Vemory Management - The technique of organizing memory vhere you can meet the needs of the operating system, resident programs and several jobs, using several times the amount of nemory the CPU can normally address in a way that is transparent o the CPU.
 Memory Mapping - A method of keeping track of which areas of memory are in use, and which are available.